 The plaster casts at the V&A are a valuable resource for anyone interested in the history of Roman art and architecture.
 They include over 40 sections of the column, as well as a variety of other sculptural fragments that were discovered in the vicinity of the column.
 The casts are displayed in a dedicated gallery at the museum and are arranged in such a way as to recreate the appearance of the column in its original form.
 Visitors can walk around the gallery and examine the casts from all angles, getting a sense of the scale and detail of the original sculptures.

 One of the most impressive aspects of the Trajan Casts is the level of skill and craftsmanship that went into their creation.
 The plaster casts were made using a process that involved taking molds of the original sculptures and then casting them in plaster.
 This required a great deal of technical expertise, as well as an understanding of the artistic principles that underpinned the original designs.
 The casts are not exact replicas of the original sculptures, but rather interpretations that reflect the tastes and priorities of the Victorian era.
 Nevertheless, they remain an important testament to the enduring appeal of Roman art and the ongoing fascination with the ancient world.

 Excellent Customer care volunteer stewards

-There are lots of volunteer stewards dotted around on a late night opening, with an extensive knowledge what is out of bounds, and how to get from one section to the other.
+There are lots of volunteer stewards dotted around on a late-night opening, with extensive knowledge of what is out of bounds, and how to get from one section to the other.
 They also know about themed events and can make suggestions.